Watch autumn leaves change colour

 The wide open expanses of moorlands in East Clare make for ideal hunting grounds for hen harriers.
 Plan a visit to The Burren and spot these birds soaring through the sky, surveying all below before quickly closing in on their prey.
 During breeding season, the males try to impress the females by performing a ‘sky dance’.

 Autumn is a truly special time to get outdoors in Ireland when the landscape and wildlife are stunningly vibrant.
-Get even more great ideas for your autumn holiday on our Nature and Wildlife page.
+Discover the variety of fun activities you can have out in nature this season.